hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 ## Use a block explorer

 You can [use Chainlens Blockchain Explorer](../how-to/monitor/chainlens.md) to analyze block information, contract metadata, transaction searches, and more.
 Chainlens has built-in support for privacy-enabled Besu networks.

 :::note

-You must connect to one of the privacy nodes (for example, `member1besu`), not the dedicated RPC, in order to allow access for Besu [privacy API methods](../reference/api/index.md#priv-methods).
+You must connect to one of the privacy nodes (for example, `member1besu`), not the dedicated RPC, to allow access for Besu [privacy API methods](../reference/api/index.md#priv-methods).
 In production networks, you must [secure access](../../public-networks/how-to/use-besu-api/authenticate.md) to RPC nodes.
 :::

 Clone the [Chainlens GitHub repository](https://github.com/web3labs/chainlens-free):